suketk/veritalabs/intentional-technology.md

     col_3:
       headline: Greater Fulfillment
       content: Cultivate high-quality leisure to be more energized and fulfilled.
-  - block: one-column-1
+  - block: three-column-1
+    title:
       headline: How it works
-    trim: true
-  - block: three-column-1
     col_1:
       image:
         image: '/uploads/community.png'